r-a-h/lattinscider.com/index.md

 Please call the store, [(360) 491-7328](tel:+1-360-491-7328), and let us know what you want and when you want it.

----
+## Website Contact

+We want to hear from you!
+You can help improve this site.
+Please email your pictures and stories to <funtimes@lattinscider.com>.

-> Please email any comments about this website to <webmaster@lattinscider.com>.
+Please send any comments to <comments@lattinscider.com>.